-Professional Development occurs in many ways, including attending continuing education events hosted by SHCS, as well as Professional Development Weekly Hours, and Professional Development Days.
+Professional Development occurs in many ways, including attending continuing education events hosted by SHCS, as well as Professional Development Weekly Hours, and through scheduled Professional Development Days.

 Professional Development Weekly Hours are intended to provide trainees with the opportunity to reach a supervised hour total of 2,000 hours.
 In addition to the 40 contracted hours, four hours per week of Professional Development can occur at any time outside of the regular work week.
 These hours are on the intern's training contract and are approved by the Training Director at the start of each new quarter.
 As these four weekly hours are in addition to the regular 40-hour work week, they can be completed offsite.
 Examples of past Professional Development hours are 1) an individual focus on completing the graduate program dissertation; 2) preparing for and presenting on a topic for a professional conference; 3) developing a specific type of psychoeducational workshop series that meets a need for students on campus; 4) reviewing scholarly literature related to clinical work; or 5) engaging in tasks related to preparing for licensure.
 Trainees are asked to write a brief statement about their planned use of time dedicated to Professional Development.
-These Professional Development Weekly Hours are in addition to the paid 5 days (40 hours) of Professional Development.
+These Professional Development Weekly Hours are in addition to the 5 days of Professional Development Days.

-Professional Development Days are five days that are garnered for each trainee over the course of the training year.
-Examples of past Professional Development Days are 1) Dissertation

-Defense; 2) Attending Graduation; 3) Attending a Job Interview; 4) Presenting at a Conference; 5) Licensure Preparation; and 6) Transitioning to New Employment.
+Professional Development Days are five days (40 hours) that are allowed for scheduled release time for each trainee over the course of the training year.
+Examples of past Professional Development Days are 1) Dissertation Defense; 2) Attending Graduation; 3) Attending a Job Interview; 4) Presenting at a Conference; 5) Licensure Preparation; and 6) Transitioning to New Employment.